 We will continue to have cash requirements to support seasonal working capital needs and capital expenditures, to pay interest, to service debt, and to fund acquisitions.
 As part of our ongoing operations, we enter into contractual arrangements that obligate us to make future cash payments.
 Our primary obligations include principal and interest payments on our outstanding short-term borrowings and long-term debt.
-In the next year, our most significant debt service obligations are the maturity of our \$250.0 million, 3.50% notes which was repaid September 1, 2023 with proceeds from the issuance of commercial paper, and the maturity of our \$700.0 million, 3.15% notes due in August 2024.
+In the next year, our most significant debt service obligation is the maturity of our \$250.0 million, 3.50% notes due in September 2023.
+Also in July 2023, our \$500 million, 364-day revolving credit facility matures.
 Our other cash requirements include raw material purchases, lease payments, income taxes, anticipated quarterly dividends, and pension and postretirement benefits, as well as other contractual obligations.